AgoraIO-Community/SFTechWeek-2025-Hackathon/README.md

 In this specific-theme hackathon, you must build a real-time, multimodal agent that goes beyond simple call-and-response.
 Your agent should:

-• Use Agora’s Conversational AI Engine to handle live, real-time voice communication.
+- Use Agora’s Conversational AI Engine to handle live, real-time voice communication.
-• Generate speech through ElevenLabs’ text-to-speech API, which offers emotional depth and rich delivery for lifelike voices.
+- Generate speech through ElevenLabs’ text-to-speech API, which offers emotional depth and rich delivery for lifelike voices.
-• Present an engaging visual presence through HeyGen’s Streaming Avatar API, providing personalized and scalable interactions.
+- Present an engaging visual presence through HeyGen’s Streaming Avatar API, providing personalized and scalable interactions.
-• Deploy your frontend using Appwrite, the open-source, all-in-one development platform that offers built-in backend infrastructure, real-time features, and hosting for your web or mobile interface.
+- Deploy your frontend using Appwrite, all-in-one development platform that offers built-in backend infrastructure, real-time features, and hosting for your web or mobile interface.

 Your project must integrate all three partner technologies.
 Submissions that omit any of these partners will not qualify for judging.
 Think creatively about how to